tom-berend/babylonjs-typescript-ES6-starter/README.md

 ### Running, testing, and packaging your code

-1. You saw the **npm run dev** command.
+1. You saw what the **npm run dev** command did (above).
 It watches the source code and will recompile and relaunch if you change anything.

 2. The **npm run build** command will build a clean version of your code in the \dist folder.